-Burberry was founded in 1856 by entrepreneur, Thomas Burberry.
-At the age of 21, he decided to create a fashion label that was innovative and functional for outdoor, and sometimes extreme purposes.
+Burberry was founded in 1856 by 21-year old dressmaker Thomas Burberry.
 The company famously supported various ventures to the Arctic Circle, Antarctica, flying expeditions and races, providing exploration teams with equipment, including coats and jackets, made from the iconic gabardine fabric invented by Thomas Burberry himself.

 The majority of Burberry products are manufactured in Europe through third party suppliers.
 All Burberry suppliers are governed by the Group’s Ethical Trading Policy, which sets clear expectations regarding the management of labour standards.

 Is knowledgeable about their suppliers' environmental and social practices

 Ensures that their suppliers pay their employees and subcontractors either local minimum wage and/or the living wage

 Has programmes to support the restoration of mine sites after exploitation